 This is especially true if you look at the features both offer, such as the auto recharging, manual docking, Wi-Fi connectivity, compatibility with Amazon Alexa and Google Home, and the lithium ion battery that delivers an hour of running time.

-Furthermore, both robot vacuums have roughly similar prices: the Shark Ion Robot 750 sells for $350 (check here for the latest price), while the Roomba 690 sells for $375 (check here for the latest price).
+Furthermore, both robot vacuums have roughly similar prices: (See here the Shark Ion latest price), compared to the (Rumba 690 latest price).

-With only a $25 difference, the Shark Ion Robot 750 and the Roomba 690 both make use of a three-stage cleaning system: side brushes, a main brush, and a powerful suction.
+With a minor price difference, the Shark Ion Robot 750 and the Roomba 690 both make use of a three-stage cleaning system: side brushes, a main brush, and a powerful suction.
 The Shark Ion Robot 750, however, makes use of two side brushes compared to the Roomba’s singular side brush.